Education Maintenance Allowance

 What is it?

 Unlike Child Benefit, which is paid to parents, EMA is paid direct into your own bank account, so you can spend it on exactly what you want.
-The scheme is aimed at getting students from lower-income families to stay on in education.

 How much will I get?

 - If your household income is up to £20,817 per year, you get £30 per week

 - If your household income is between £20,818 and £25,521 per year, you get £20 per week

 - If it's between £25,522 and £30,810 per year, you get £10 per week

 - It's bad luck if your household income is over £30,810 as you will not be entitled to anything